rjbailey/beatsaber-hue/README.md

 If you have lots of money and have yourself 4+ lights in your entertainment group, we split the room up into 6 sections as shown below.
 This is the ultimate lighting setup

 ![4+ light setup zones](https://github.com/Jared0430/beatsaber-hue/raw/master/more-lights.png)

+## Known issues/limitations

+- Custom colours set in the game are not recognised, if you would like to use custom colours you will have to set them manually, see *Optional configuration* section
+- Not tested with 360 levels, let me know if it works!